Project Finance vs Private Equity

 - Financial advisors: They help the parties to understand how much return on investment they can make.
-They can be in both sides – lenders or borrowers.
+They can be on both sides – lenders or borrowers.

 - Legal advisors: As the name suggests, they help in legal matters.

-- Equity Investors: People who invest the money in lieu of shares.
+- Equity Investors: People who invest the money instead of shares

-- Regulatory agencies: Generally, government authorities who take care of the regulations in regard to the project intricacies.
+- Regulatory agencies: Generally, government authorities who take care of the regulations regarding the project intricacies.

 - Multilateral agencies: The agencies are part of the World Bank group.

-- Document required: There are few documents which are of utter importance.
+- Document required: There are a few documents that are of utter importance.
 Let’s have a look at them –

 - Shareholder/sponsor documents